AFNetworking/AFNetworking/README.md

 ## Unit Tests

 AFNetworking includes a suite of unit tests within the Tests subdirectory.
-In order to run the unit tests, you must install the testing dependencies via CocoaPods.
-To do so:
+In order to run the unit tests, you must install the testing dependencies via CocoaPods:

-    $ gem install cocoapods # If necessary
     $ cd Tests
     $ pod install

-Once CocoaPods has finished the installation, you can execute the test suite via the 'iOS Tests' and 'OS X Tests' schemes within Xcode.
+Once testing dependencies are installed, you can execute the test suite via the 'iOS Tests' and 'OS X Tests' schemes within Xcode.

 ### Using xctool

-Tests can be run from the command line or within a continuous integration environment with [`xctool`](https://github.com/facebook/xctool), which can be installed with [Homebrew](http://brew.sh):
+Tests can also be run from the command line or within a continuous integration environment with [`xctool`](https://github.com/facebook/xctool), which can be installed with [Homebrew](http://brew.sh):

     $ brew update
     $ brew install xctool --HEAD